Architecture Description

 • Listing data will be public - we want to make it possible to be indexed and aggregated in the future.

-• can someone backtrace all sales from that account address?
+• Can someone backtrace all sales from that account address?

-• assuming yes, we will see the paymentAddr of individual sales and thus their account address, too?
+• Assuming yes, will we see the paymentAddr of individual sales and thus their account address, too?

-• What exactly hashes into the receiptHash?
+• What exactly hashes into the Order?

-• Can listing changes be correlated to purchases?
+• Can Listing changes be correlated to purchases?